Histology: History

 In the 17th century the Italian Marcello Malpighi used microscopes to study tiny biological entities; some regard him as the founder of the fields of histology and microscopic pathology.
 Malpighi analyzed several parts of the organs of bats, frogs and other animals under the microscope.
 While studying the structure of the lung, Malpighi noticed its membranous alveoli and the hair-like connections between veins and arteries, which he named capillaries.
 His discovery established how the oxygen breathed in enters the blood stream and serves the body.

 In the 19th century histology was an academic discipline in its own right.
-The French anatomist Xavier Bichat introduced the concept of tissue in anatomy in 1801, and the term "histology", coined to denote the "study of tissues", first appeared in a book by Karl Meyer in 1819.
+The French anatomist Xavier Bichat introduced the concept of tissue in anatomy in 1801, and the term "histology", coined to denote the "study of tissues", first appeared in a book by Karl Mayer in 1819.
 Bichat described twenty-one human tissues, which can be subsumed under the four categories currently accepted by histologists.
 The usage of illustrations in histology, deemed as useless by Bichat, was promoted by Jean Cruveilhier.

 In the early 1830s Purkynĕ invented a microtome with high precision.

 During the 19th century many fixation techniques were developed by Adolph Hannover (solutions of chromates and chromic acid), Franz Schulze and Max Schultze (osmic acid), Alexander Butlerov (formaldehyde) and Benedikt Stilling (freezing).

 Mounting techniques were developed by Rudolf Heidenhain (1824–1898), who introduced gum Arabic; Salomon Stricker (1834–1898), who advocated a mixture of wax and oil; and Andrew Pritchard (1804–1884) who, in 1832, used a gum/isinglass mixture.
 In the same year, Canada balsam appeared on the scene, and in 1869 Edwin Klebs (1834–1913) reported that he had for some years embedded his specimens in paraffin.

 The 1906 Nobel Prize in Physiology or Medicine was awarded to histologists Camillo Golgi and Santiago Ramon y Cajal.
 They had conflicting interpretations of the neural structure of the brain based on differing interpretations of the same images.
 Ramón y Cajal won the prize for his correct theory, and Golgi for the silver-staining technique that he invented to make it possible.